Bocuse d'Or 2025

 Norwegian National Team

-While working at Jens Fager, I had the privilege of designing the platters for the Norwegian national team at this year’s Bocuse d’Or final in Lyon.
-The platter is a central element of the competition, serving as both a functional and artistic presentation of the team’s culinary creations.
-It plays a crucial role in showcasing the flavors, techniques, and storytelling behind the dish, all while embodying the team’s vision and national identity.
+During my time with Jens Fager, I was fortunate to take responsibility for much of the design process behind the platters created for the Norwegian national team at this year’s Bocuse d’Or final in Lyon.
+The platter is a key element of the competition, serving both a functional and sculptural role by presenting the team’s culinary creations in a way that highlights their flavors, techniques, and storytelling.
+It also serves as a reflection of the team’s vision and national identity.

 The Bocuse d'Or is the world's most prestigious culinary competition, founded in 1987 by Paul Bocuse.
 Held every two years in Lyon, France, it brings together the finest chefs from around the globe to showcase their creativity, technique, and innovation.
 Competitors must prepare intricate dishes under intense time constraints, judged by a panel of renowned chefs.
 More than just a contest, the Bocuse d'Or represents the highest standards of gastronomy, pushing the boundaries of culinary artistry and setting new trends in the industry.